 Difference between OPD and IPD Treatment

-While both are critical for overall healthcare, their coverage in terms of scope, major medical expenses, and insurance coverage differs.
+While both OPD and IPD are critical for overall healthcare, their scope, major medical expenses, and insurance coverage differ.
 Insurers handle OPD expenses differently from IPD expenses.
-Understanding these differences is important before you buy a health insurance policy for yourself.
-In this article, we explore both OPD and IPD treatments and the claim processes.
+Understanding these differences is important before you buy a health insurance policy.
+In this article, we explore both OPD and IPD treatments and their claim processes.

-OPD (Outpatient Department) refers to all the healthcare services you can avail of without getting admitted to a hospital.
-Diagnostics, doctor’s consultations, and follow-up appointments fall under OPD care.
-You must remember that OPD care is not limited to hospitals, but can be availed in clinics, diagnostic centres, and virtually.
+OPD (Outpatient Department) refers to all healthcare services you can avail of without getting admitted to a hospital.
+Diagnostics, doctor's consultations, and follow-up appointments fall under OPD care.
+Remember that OPD care is not limited to hospitals; it can also be availed in clinics, diagnostic centres, and virtually.

 Examples of OPD treatments: